sushantjillawar24/sushant-gcp-training/Activity1.README.md

 Steps:

-1. Create two managed instance group and intance template with min. instance 1 and max. instance 3
+1. Create two managed instance group in zone us-central1-a and us-central1-b(sushant-instance-group and sushant-instance-group2)
+    and intance template with min. instance 1 and max. instance 3
-2. Create vm instance using instance template in zone us-centeal1-a
+2. Create health check (sushant-health-check) while creating MIG
-3. Install nginx, On one instance keep the default html file and on another change the code
+3. Install nginx, On one instance
+4. Install nginx on second instance with different html file.
-4. Create load balancer and add the 2 MIG as backends.
+3. Create load balancer (sushant-lb) and add the 2 created MIGs as backends.
-5. Create another vm instance using different MIG in zone us-central1-b

 For scalibility: